KuyaJimbo/CodeWiz_Mini_Projects/UnityCamp/CookieClicker/Lessons/L07) Show Total CPS.md

 - Score Text
 - Game Over Image (or Screen)

-## Make a UI Image for the CPC Space
+## Make a UI Image for the CPS Space

-In the **Hierarchy**, add a UI Image Game Object and name it "CPC Space"
+In the **Hierarchy**, add a UI Image Game Object and name it "CPS Space"

 - UI > Image

-## Adjust the Position of the Score Space
+## Adjust the Position of the CPS Space

 1) Double-Click on the **Canvas** Object in the **Hierarchy** to Zoom our focus on it